 Three areas of focus are offered: Community Farm Program, Stewardship, and Visual Communications.
 Read the descriptions below, explore our web site to learn more about us, and think about what interests you.
 To be considered for an internship, send your resume and a cover letter expressing your area of interest to firstname.lastname@example.org.

-If you have an interest in land conservation, native plants, birds, habitat restoration, or outdoor education and like to get your hands dirty working outdoors, an internship can be structured around your interests.
+If you have an interest in land conservation, watershed conservation, native plants, birds, habitat restoration, field research, or outdoor education and like to get your hands dirty working outdoors, an internship can be structured around your interests.

 Community Farm Program Internships

 The mission of the Willistown Conservation Trust Community Farm Program is to support the Trust mission by modeling sustainable agricultural practices and promoting the values of open space, natural resource protection and healthy local food production to a broader community.
 By bringing together community members, farmers, and land in a mutually supportive relationship, the farm program contributes to the growth of local, sustainable food networks and connects people of all ages and backgrounds more closely with the rural landscape and agricultural heritage of the Willistown countryside.

 The Community Farm Program at Rushton Farm provides interns with hands on experience growing food and providing educational outreach to the community through the farm’s CSA, volunteer, and service learning programs.
 Interns work closely with the Rushton Farm staff to grow 3 acres of mixed vegetables, operate a CSA, ensure the safety and proper management of volunteers, and educate all visitors to the farm about the mission of the WCT Community Farm Program.